What-Zit-Tooya/Ad-Block/index.md

 Ad-Block HOSTS `0.0.0.0` version is suitable for [Blokada](https://anonym.to/?https://blokada.org/) and [personalDNSfilter](https://anonym.to/?https://www.zenz-solutions.de/personaldnsfilter-wp/).

 # Attention
-My main Ad-Block block `graph.facebook.com` , `graph.instagram.com` and known `Facebook` related ads/tracking servers.
-Make sure you whitelist them if you encounter any issues.
+If you encounter any anti-adblock detection, try to turn off DNS filtering.

 # Recommended
 For more strong protection, I recommend to use **BlahDNS**.